Compressors are inherently noisy. Before we address how to quiet them down, here are some of the noisy compressors that may be in your shop.

 New rotary screws and even some new piston compressors have been designed for sound levels under 70 dba.
 This allows the compressors even to be placed adjacent to the work area and offices.

-If your compressor is creating noise issues in you plant, or with your neighbors, you may want to consider replacing it by with a quiet, more efficient unit to save on your power bill.
-If you have any noise issues that need to be dealt with, please contact Chris Kirschenhofer at
+If your compressor is creating noise issues in you plant, or with your neighbors, you may want to consider replacing it with a quiet, more efficient unit that will also save on your power bill.
+If you have any noise issues that need to be dealt with, please contact our team at (800) 345-4364